Professor Laura Harkness-Brennan

 Current Job/Role:

-I am a Professor in the Department of Physics.
+I am a Professor in the Department of Physics, and Associate Pro Vice Chancellor for Research and Impact for the Faculty of Science and Engineering.
 I am part of the nuclear physics group and my research ranges from studying the properties of nuclei to developing new technologies for radiation detection in healthcare.
 I interact a lot with students, either directly through teaching or through supervising research projects.
 I also get to do my own research and sometimes this involves travelling to exotic places.
 My most recent trip was to a nuclear structure physics experiment in Japan.

 Previous Job/Role: